InsertX2k/temp_cleaner_gui/README.md

 * The icon file (icon0.ico) must be set as the program icon <br/>

-* The files **icon0.ico** and the source code of the program (that **.py** file you've been editing) and the file **WINTCMD.py** must be added to the integrate files option, and BE SURE to keep their extraction directory as in the current directory (Simply don't modify anything after you add those files and everything is gonna be fine) <br/>
+* The files **icon0.ico** and the source code of the program (that **.py** file you've been editing) and the file **WINTCMD.py** must be added to the integrate files option, and BE SURE to keep their extraction directory as in the current directory, also don't forget to integrate all files in the folder `sourcecode.files` into the exe as they are needed to make the program function. <br/>

 * The program must ask for UAC Admin privileges, Which means you will of course have to enable the option UAC-Access or something similar to it <br/>